JavaScript-React-Info/pure-redux-doc/BASICS/Readme.md

 We already saw that you can customize a Redux store using store enhancers.
 Redux middleware are actually implemented on top of a very special store enhancer that comes built in with Redux, called applyMiddleware.

+Middleware Use Cases

+So, what can we do with middleware?
+Lots of things!

+A middleware can do anything it wants when it sees a dispatched action:

+    Log something to the console
+    Set timeouts
+    Make asynchronous API calls
+    Modify the action
+    Pause the action or even stop it entirely

+and anything else you can think of.

+In particular, middleware are intended to contain logic with side effects.
+In addition, middleware can modify dispatch to accept things that are not plain action objects.
+We'll talk more about both of these in Part 6: Async Logic.